 Privileges of Membership

 Only members of at least eighteen years of age who are physically present at a duly called meeting of the church shall be entitled to vote.
 There shall be no proxy or absentee voting.
 The eligible membership of the church may only exercise voting privileges in those areas that are defined and limited by these bylaws.
-Members may not vote to initiate any church action; rather the vote of a member is to confirm and ratify the direction of the church as determined by the pastor and the church council.
+Members may not vote to initiate any church action; rather the vote of a member is to confirm and ratify the direction of the church as determined by the pastor and the church Governing Board.

-This congregation functions not as a pure democracy, but as a body under the headship of the Lord Jesus Christ and the direction of the pastor as the under-shepherd with the counsel of the church council.
+This congregation functions not as a pure democracy, but as a body under the headship of the Lord Jesus Christ and the direction of the pastor as the under-shepherd with the counsel of the church Governing Board.
 Determinations of the internal affairs of this church are ecclesiastical matters and shall be determined exclusively by the church’s own rules and procedures.
-The pastor and church council shall oversee and/or conduct all aspects of this church.
-The church council shall give counsel and assistance to the pastor as requested by him.
+The pastor and church Governing Board shall oversee and/or conduct all aspects of this church.
+The church Governing Board shall give counsel and assistance to the pastor.

 Membership in this church does not afford the members with any property, contractual, or civil rights based on principles of democratic government.
 Although the general public is invited to all of the church’s worship services, the church property remains private property.
-The pastor or individual designated by the church council has the authority to suspend or revoke the right of any person, including a member, to enter or remain on church property.
-If after being notified of such a suspension or revocation, the person enters or remains on church property, the person may, in the discretion of the pastor or person designated by the church council, be treated as a trespasser.
+The pastor or individual designated by the church Governing Board has the authority to suspend or revoke the right of any person, including a member, to enter or remain on church property.
+If after being notified of such a suspension or revocation, the person enters or remains on church property, the person may, in the discretion of the pastor or person designated by the church Governing Board, be treated as a trespasser.

 A member may inspect the prepared annual financial statement of the church and the minutes of the proceedings of church and committee meetings, provided he/she shall have made a written request upon the church stating the precise records requesting to be viewed and the reason for the request, and the church has received the written request at least five business days before the requested inspection date.
-Requests may be denied if such request is deemed to be frivolous by a majority vote of the church council.
-Church council meeting minutes and discipline committee meetings, as well as other information involving privacy interests such as, but not limited to, donor records, lists of names and addresses of church members, individual benevolence, individual salaries, health information, background checks, and social security numbers, are exempt from this provision and are not subject to inspection without a court order.
-Members may not copy or take digital images or records of any ministry record without authorization from the pastor or chairman of the church council.
+Requests may be denied if such request is deemed to be frivolous by a majority vote of the church Governing Board.
+Church Governing Board meeting minutes and discipline committee meetings, as well as other information involving privacy interests such as, but not limited to, donor records, lists of names and addresses of church members, individual benevolence, individual salaries, health information, background checks, and social security numbers, are exempt from this provision and are not subject to inspection without a court order.
+Members may not copy or take digital images or records of any ministry record without authorization from the pastor or chairman of the church Governing Board.
 Members agree that information obtained from any inspection of records will be kept in the strictest confidence.

 Automatic Termination of Membership